-"Sing for Joy in Liberation" is in support of and in partnership with Sadie Nash Leadership Project,
+"Sing for Joy in Liberation" was in support of and in partnership with Sadie Nash Leadership Project.

 Sandy Hook Promise is a national non-profit organization founded and led by several family members whose loved ones were killed at Sandy Hook Elementary School on December 14, 2012.